-We believe that the Bible, as originally written, is verbally inspired in its entirety and is the product of Spirit controlled men, and therefore is truth without admixture of error for its matter.
+We believe that the Bible, as originally written, is verbally inspired in its entirety by the Holy Spirit and is the product of the Spirit controlled men, and therefore is truth without admixture of error for its matter.
 We believe that it is the true center of Christian union and the only infallible rule for all human conduct, creeds, and opinions.
 (2 Tim.
-3:16-17; 2 Pet.
-1:19-21)
+3:16-17; 2 Peter 1:19-21)

-We believe in the distinct personality of Satan, that he is the unholy god of this age, author of all powers of darkness and sin, and is destined to the judgment of an eternal justice in the lake of fire.
+We believe in the distinct personality of Satan, that he is the unholy god of this age, author of all powers of darkness and sin, and is destined to the judgement of an eternal justice in the Lake of Fire.
 (Matt.
 4:1-3; 2 Cor.
 4:4; Rev. 20:10)